Navigate My Site:

 * "I want a modern kitchen!"

 Etc., etc., etc.....you get the idea.
-Most people want to get rid of them because they don't understand WHY the CHAMBERS is superior to the modern stuff.
+Most people want to get rid of them because they don't understand WHY the CHAMBERS is so vastly superior to the modern stuff on the market today.

 So, for those who don't know, or haven't heard, I've written the following, which is what I typically send out to those who are thinking about selling their CHAMBERS and opting for an ordinary range: